FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Experimental Evaluation

-\textbf{Matched-budget ablation: impact of token--parameter coupling.} To directly validate that token-level guidance improves \emph{training-time} communication (beyond optional inference pruning), we conduct a matched-budget ablation on Fed-Med under the same per-round uplink budget ($B_{\max}=150$MB/round) and identical message accounting (indices + bit-tags + values).
-We compare \textsc{Fed-FSTQ} against (i) \textsc{Uniform Fisher} (token coupling removed; $z_i\!=\!1$ for all tokens) and (ii) \textsc{Random Support}.
+\textbf{Matched-budget ablation: impact of token--parameter coupling.} To directly validate that token-level guidance improves \emph{training-time} communication beyond optional inference pruning, we conduct a matched-budget ablation on Fed-Med under the same per-round uplink budget ($B_{\max}=150$MB/round) and identical message accounting.
+We compare Fed-FSTQ against (i) \textsc{Uniform Fisher}, where token coupling is removed by setting $z_i=1$ for all tokens, and (ii) \textsc{Random Support}.
 To avoid confounding, inference-time token pruning is disabled for all methods.
-As shown in Table~\ref{tab:ablation_budget}, \textsc{Fed-FSTQ} converges faster and reaches a substantially higher ROUGE-L under the same budget (36.15 vs.\ 31.50 at round 50), confirming that coupling Fisher estimation with token sensitivity improves which adapter coordinates are prioritized for mixed-precision transmission and sparsification.
+As shown in Table~\ref{tab:ablation_budget}, Fed-FSTQ converges faster and reaches a substantially higher ROUGE-L under the same budget, achieving 36.15 at round 50 compared with 31.50 for \textsc{Uniform Fisher}. {This confirms that coupling Fisher estimation with token sensitivity improves which adapter coordinates are prioritized for mixed-precision transmission and sparsification.}